 Currently, ePrivacy is a directive, but is in the process of being transformed into a regulation, which will also repeal the current directive.

-It is not known when the ePrivacy regulation will come into force, as the proposal is being negotiated between the three EU legislative institutions (see below).
-Some within the industry say that it will likely be enforced around the same time as the GDPR — May 25, 2018 — while others see a late-2018 commencement date.
+It is not known when the ePrivacy regulation will come into force, as the proposal is set to be negotiated between the three EU legislative institutions (see below).
+Some within the industry say that it will likely be enforced in 2019 or 2020.

 Key Terms of the GDPR

 Data subject: Online users

 Data controller: Websites and apps (e.g. brands and publishers)